onda-protocol/onda-program-library/README.md

 A listed NFT can be rented by specifying a number of days (total amount = days \* amount).
 The fees from rentals are paid into an escrow account where they can be withdrawn by the lender.
 Once a rental has finished the lender can choose to recover the NFT, withdrawing any outstanding fees from escrow.
 Borrowers can optionally choose to extend a rental.

 Any NFT with a listed or active loan or call option can also be listed for rental.
-Just as we can borrow money from a bank against the value of a property and also earn passive income by renting out that property, the same can be done for NFTs on Dexloan.
+Just as we can borrow money from a bank against the value of a property and also earn passive income by renting out that property, the same can be done for NFTs on Onda.

 #### Settlement